 Fighting With Insurance Companies

 Because insurers are in business to earn profits, not to pay out costly damage claims, they’re likely to fight your expensive truck crash claim or to offer you an unfairly low settlement before you know the extent of your long-term medical needs.
-You should never accept an insurer’s settlement offer before consulting an attorney who can evaluate your claim and make a demand for reasonable compensation.
+Before accepting an insurer’s settlement offer it is recommended to consult an attorney who can evaluate your claim and make a demand for reasonable compensation if it has not been offered.

 There Will Be More Than One Defendant